-6.1 Any communication sent by a party to the arbitrator shall be copied by the party to the other party or parties and marked as having being so copied.

-6.2 Any communication sent by the arbitrator to one party shall be copied to the other party or parties and marked as having been so copied.
+- 6.1 Any communication sent by a party to the Aarbitrator shall be copied by the party to the other party or parties and marked as having being been so copied. - 6.2 Any communication sent by the Aarbitrator to one party shall be copied to the other party or parties and marked as having been so copied.